Lunedor/Translyte/README.md

 A powerful and flexible solution for on-the-fly website translation.
 This project combines a client-side JavaScript library with a Node.js/Express backend to automatically translate web content using the Google Gemini API.

-When a user requests a language for which a translation file doesn't exist, the system automatically generates it from a base language file, saves it on the server for future use, and updates the UI in real-time.
+If a user requests a language whose translation file is missing, the system automatically generates it from a base language file, saves it on the server for future use, and updates the UI in real-time.

 ## Core Features